 To make these, I took the kids on a walk around the neighborhood when the leaves were looking colorful.
 I gave them each a paper lunch bag (and one for me too!) to fill with leaves they liked.
 It was a little rainy that day, so the paper bag helped dry the leaves a bit before we got home.
-After collecting the leaves we laid a couple paper towels on the kitchen table and spread the leaves out to dry for a little while.

 Once the leaves were dried enough, we cut pieces of wax paper to fit around a mason jar.
 We also cut some larger sheets to use up the rest of the leaves we had and hang in the boys bedroom windows.

 Then we laid the wax paper out on an ironing board, let them set the leaves in whatever pattern they wanted and put another piece of wax paper on top.

 Next we ironed the two pieces of wax paper together, which holds the leaves in place.
 Lastly, we wrapped the wax paper, with leaves ironed in, around a mason jar and taped it with a couple pieces of scotch tape.

 These look great with a votive candle or LED light in them.
 Have fun and be creative!

 What a great craft for any age...so few requirements and so easy.
 Thanks for sharing.